anacportillo23/anacportillo23.github.io/docs/index.md

 > To select a track, refer to the console diagram.
 You need to use the button that looks like a music note.
 It is located in the top right area of the console.

 ### Track 1 by EnergyPod
-Track 1 has the most energetic piano instrumentals.
-Press the "Select Music Track" button **one time** to start it.
+Track 1 has energetic piano instrumentals, whereas the other tracks are more calm.

+To select, press the "Select Music Track" button **one time**.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/9q4h3j3PUVg?si=A7NdzxCU5WSctYng" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>